aprabh96/Speech-to-Text-with-Visual-Context-Correction/README.md

 To help you easily identify when recording is active, the application shows:

-1. An animated cursor while recording (in both modes)
+1. An animated cursor while recording (in all modes)
-2. A live transcription window (in Live Mode)
+2. A live transcription window (in Real-time Mode)

 If for any reason the application closes unexpectedly, it will automatically restore your normal mouse pointer.